MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 ## Save current version as backup

 Before you import the new version of your LUIS model, you can backup your active version.
 You can do this using the `luis:version:rename` command.
+You will need the `versionId` of the active version that you got from the previous section [Get settings from your LUIS app](#get-settings-from-your-luis-app), and you can set the `newVersionId` value to "backup" to specify that it is your backup version.

 ``` cli
 bf luis:version:rename --appId <application-id> --versionId <version-id> --newVersionId <new-version-id> --endpoint <endpoint> --subscriptionKey <subscription-key>